-In addition to evaluating the individual programs and goals outlined above, Ganesh Wellness will perform an ongoing and comprehensive evaluation of this Diversity Plan as a whole to ensure that it promotes and provides equity to the Plan Populations

-- 1. As we begin to recruit and hire potential employees the management team will evaluate the applicant pool to ensure that our recruitment policies are generating a diverse representation; - Periodically, the management team will evaluate the workplace climate through observations, employee meetings and individual conversations with individual employees to ensure our workplace is a place of inclusion; and - 3.
+In addition to evaluating the individual programs and goals outlined above, Ganesh Wellness will perform an ongoing and comprehensive evaluation of this Diversity Plan as a whole to ensure that it promotes and provides equity to the Plan Populations applicant pool to ensure that our recruitment policies are generating a diverse representation; 2.
+Periodically, the management team will evaluate the workplace climate through observations, employee meetings and individual conversations with individual employees to ensure our workplace is a place of inclusion; and 3.
 If, at any time, it is found that the plan is not reaching our goals, the executive management team will convene a special working group to evaluate the plan and make the necessary changes.
 This group may include outside consultants and professionals.